pecknigel/learning-resources/patterns/index.md

 These could also be called techniques but sit well as entry-level patterns.
 They’re the next steps for aspiring engineers after learning the basics.
 Along with building software of course, and these are building blocks for software.

+- Nested Condotion
+- Fall Through Case/Implied Case (return/condition)
+- Switch Case
+- Validation Return
+- Quiet Return
+- Chained Logic
+- IIFE
+- AsyncIIFE
 - Single Object Param
 - Class
 - Negation
-- Chained Logic
-- Fall Through Case/Implied Case (return/condition)
-- Validation Return
-- Quiet Return
 - Three-Step Routine (Initialise, Process, Finish)
-- Switch Case
 - Map
 - Filter
 - Reduce